Top of main content

 You can cancel a future payment at any time before it is processed.

-If a payment has already taken place, then it cannot be cancelled.
+If a payment has already taken place, it can't be cancelled.
 It will show on your recent transactions list.

 How do I edit a payment?